CanevottiAlessia/miR-RF/README.md

 ### Requirements

-All the necessary files are present in the miR-RF_classes directory, that you should have already downloaded when cloned the URL provided.
-The files included are the following:
+All the necessary files are present in the miR-RF_classes directory, already downloaded when cloned the URL provided.
+The files are the following:

  - `miR_classes.py`: Python script that executes the workflow;
  - `format_header.py`: Python script for formatting the header;